ahmetb/kubernetes-network-policy-recipes/04-deny-traffic-from-other-namespaces.md

   from the `secondary` namespac
 - it blocks the traffic from all other namespaces.

-Query this web service from the `default` namespace again:
+Query this web service from the `default` namespace:

 ```sh
 $ kubectl run test-$RANDOM --namespace=default --rm -i -t --image=alpine -- sh